What Is Dry Rot?

 Dry rot can affect all kinds of timber from old or new domestic and commercial properties.
 This form of timber decay is increasingly a widespread concern for homeowners across the United Kingdom.
 If your dry rot problem isn’t treated promptly then dry rot can become a danger to you and your home.
 If you are having problems with dry rot then the best solution is to book a survey through Timberwise.
 We have over 45 years’ experience in providing treatments for dry rot and you can be assured that with our specialist surveyors your property is in safe hands.

-Acknowledging that there is a dry rot problem is the hard part.
-Once this has been identified help is at hand, Timberwise will be able to alleviate any stress or concern you may have.
+Sometimes, finding out that there is actually a dry rot problem is the hardest part of the treatment process.
+Once dry rot has been identified within the property help is at hand, Timberwise will be able to alleviate any stress or concern you may have.

 Dry Rot Problem?
 Call 0800 288 8660 or